Variation in soil organic matter (humus) from point to point on the same green

 humus: The well decomposed, more or less stable part of the organic matter in mineral soils.

-My previous post concerned the spatial variability of total organic matter in the top 2 cm of putting green soils.
-That’s from OM246 measurements, which measure the total organic matter in the sample by—no surprise—measuring the entire sample.
+My previous post concerned the spatial variability of total organic material in the top 2 cm of putting green soils.
+That’s from OM246 measurements, which measure the total organic material in the sample by—no surprise—measuring the entire sample.
 There’s no removal of undecayed plant and animal residues.

-The coefficient of variation (cv) that I would expect in the total organic matter right at the soil surface in the top 2 cm, going from point to point across the green, is 14%.
-That means that on average, I’d expect the next point I sample to be 14% higher, or lower, in total organic matter, compared to the average total organic matter measured across the entire green.
+The coefficient of variation (cv) that I would expect in the total organic material right at the soil surface in the top 2 cm, going from point to point across the green, is 14%.
+That means that on average, I’d expect the next point I sample to be 14% higher, or lower, in total organic material, compared to the average total organic material measured across the entire green.

 For more about this, see: